giocarlesso/Monster-Hunter/README.md

 # Monster-Hunter
-Monster Hunter Game made for a project from the VueJS - The Complete Guide course by Maximilian Schwarzmüller.
+Monster Hunter Game made for a project from a course.

 Try it here: https://gallant-panini-42c392.netlify.com/